sandeep-daiict/PeriodicBenchmarkingService/README.txt

     Its set as 0sec now.

-4) Redis Cache(model package): This is used to store records and response time related information return by service.
+4) Redis Cache(model package): This is used to store records and response time related information return by third party API.
 Service use this model to insert in redis cache.

 5) Flask Rest API: Flask endpoint to provide REST API's to get data from redis.
     API's Are: All API's return json with "data" as array of record.
 Response json has count and status fields also.